miquels/webdavfs/DAV-requirements.md

-# Webdav and HTTP requirements for this filesystem driver.
+# Webdav and HTTP requirements for WebdavFS.

 ## for readonly purposes